nnehome/nnehome.github.io/_sources/index.rst.txt

 Below, we describe an `overview`_ of NNE, its `step-by-step procedure`_, and the `applicability`_ to marketing/economics problems.

 We also provide Matlab code for two applications of NNE: a consumer search model and an AR1 model.
-The AR1 is a good example to illustrate the concept of NNE.
-The consumer search application shows the computational and accuracy advantages of NNE.
+The AR1 is a good example to illustrate the concept of NNE, whereas the consumer search application demonstrates computational and accuracy advantages of NNE.
 You can find the code at this `GitHub <https://github.com/nnehome/nne-matlab>`_ repository.
 Please also find the code documentation at the :ref:`consumer search <code_1>` page and the :ref:`AR1 model <code_2>` page.
 You're welcome to modify the code to estimate other econometric models.

 |

 Overview
 ---------------

-A (structural) econometric model specifies some outcome of interest :math:`\boldsymbol{y}\equiv\{y_i\}_{i=1}^{n}` as a function of some observed attributes :math:`\boldsymbol{x}\equiv\{\boldsymbol{x}_i\}_{i=1}^{n}`  and some unobserved attributes :math:`\boldsymbol{\epsilon}`.
-The function is often an economic model such as random utility maximization, sequential search, game, etc. The outcome of interest can be consumer choice, sales, etc. The observed attributes often are consumer and product characteristics.
+A (structural) econometric model specifies some outcome of interest :math:`\boldsymbol{y}\equiv\{y_i\}_{i=1}^{n}` as a function :math:`\boldsymbol{q}` of some observed attributes :math:`\boldsymbol{x}\equiv\{\boldsymbol{x}_i\}_{i=1}^{n}`  and some unobserved attributes :math:`\boldsymbol{\varepsilon}`.
+The function :math:`\boldsymbol{q}` is often an economic model such as random utility maximization, sequential search, game, etc. The outcome of interest :math:`\boldsymbol{y}` can be consumer choice, product sales, etc. The observed attributes :math:`\boldsymbol{x}` are often consumer and product characteristics.

 So we can denote a structural econometric model as :math:`\boldsymbol{y} = \boldsymbol{q}(\boldsymbol{x}, \boldsymbol{\epsilon},  \boldsymbol{\theta})`, where :math:`\boldsymbol{\theta}` is the parameter vector of the model.
 The task of structural estimation can be described as recovering the parameter :math:`\boldsymbol{\theta}` from data :math:`\{\boldsymbol{x, y}\}`.

 The basic idea of NNE is to train neural nets to recognize :math:`\boldsymbol{\theta}` from data :math:`\{\boldsymbol{x, y}\}`.

-To train such a neural net, we only require it is possible to simulate :math:`\boldsymbol{y}` using the econometric model.
+To train such a neural net, we only require being able to simulate :math:`\boldsymbol{y}` using the econometric model.
 Specifically, we first draw many different values of the parameter.
 Given each parameter value, use the structural model to generate a copy of data.
 Then, these many parameter values and their corresponding copies of data become the training examples for the neural net.
 The step-by-step procedure below gives more details.

 |